 Since these noodles have a neutral taste, they are often served in a hot noodle soup as it absorbs all the flavor from the sauce it’s being cooked in.
 Therefore making it a good choice for cold salads and strongly-flavored stir-fry dishes.

-Instead of soft-vacuum packet udon noodles, you can use pre-cooked fresh udon noodles to save some time.
+Instead of soft-vacuum packet udon noodles, you can even use pre-cooked fresh udon noodles to save some time.
 Use directly from the package to the wok – it’s that simple!

 How to make these Vegan Stir Fry Udon Noodles?